NadeemDiaa/Cybersecurity-Portfolio/1-Manage-Security-Risks/README.md

 # Organizational Security Audit – Botium Toys

 ## Summary
-Botium Toys is undergoing a cybersecurity audit with the primary goal of assessing its overall security program, aligning it with industry standards and best practices, and providing mitigation recommendations for vulnerabilities classified as *high risk*.
-The audit also aims to present an overarching strategy for enhancing the organization’s security posture.
-The audit team is responsible for documenting findings, providing remediation plans, and maintaining clear, consistent communication with stakeholders.
+Botium Toys is undergoing a cybersecurity audit with the primary goal of evaluating its overall security program, ensuring alignment with industry standards, and identifying vulnerabilities that pose a high risk to the organization.
+The audit also aims to provide clear, actionable recommendations and a long-term strategy to strengthen Botium Toys’ security posture.

 ---

 ## Scope
-The audit scope is defined as the **entire security program** at Botium Toys.
-This encompasses all assets, infrastructure, and internal processes, including:
+This audit covers the **entire IT infrastructure and security program** at Botium Toys, including the assessment of all assets, internal processes, and procedures related to control implementation and compliance practices.

+**Assets in Scope:**
-- **On-premises business equipment** for in-office operations
+- **On-premises equipment** used for in-office business operations
-- **Employee equipment** such as desktops, laptops, smartphones, remote workstations, headsets, cables, keyboards, mice, docking stations, and surveillance cameras
+- **Employee devices**: desktops, laptops, smartphones, remote workstations, headsets, cables, keyboards, mice, docking stations, surveillance cameras
-- **Storefront products** available for in-person and online retail, stored in the company’s adjoining warehouse
+- **Storefront products** available for retail sale in-store and online, stored in the adjoining warehouse
-- **Systems, software, and services** including accounting, telecommunication, database, security, e-commerce, and inventory management
+- **Systems, software, and services**: accounting, telecommunications, databases, security tools, e-commerce, and inventory management
-- **Internet access** and network connectivity points
+- **Internet access** and internal network infrastructure
-- **Internal network** architecture and security controls
-- **Data retention and storage** solutions and associated policies
+- **Data retention and storage** practices
-- **Legacy system maintenance** for end-of-life systems requiring human oversight
+- **Legacy systems** requiring human monitoring and maintenance

-The scope also includes reviewing current **user permissions**, **implemented controls**, and **established procedures** across core systems, ensuring alignment with applicable compliance requirements, and verifying accountability of all technology assets.

 ---

 ## Goals
-- **Adherence to NIST Cybersecurity Framework (NIST CSF):** Align Botium Toys’ security practices with NIST CSF to establish a strong cybersecurity foundation.
-- **Process Improvement for Compliance:** Develop effective processes to ensure systems meet all relevant regulations and standards.
+- Assess existing assets and complete the controls and compliance checklist.
-- **Fortification of System Controls:** Strengthen technical and administrative controls to enhance the organization’s security posture.
+- Identify controls and best practices needed to improve the security posture.
-- **Implementation of Least Privilege:** Apply least-privilege principles to user account management, granting only the access necessary for each role.
+- Ensure alignment with the **NIST Cybersecurity Framework (CSF)**.
+- Strengthen system controls and access management.
-- **Policy and Procedure Establishment:** Create and document comprehensive cybersecurity policies, procedures, and incident response playbooks.
+- Establish policies, procedures, and incident response playbooks.
-- **Compliance Assurance:** Confirm that all systems, processes, and controls meet required compliance standards to protect sensitive data and maintain regulatory adherence.
+- Maintain full compliance with applicable U.S. and international regulations.

 ---

 ## Risk Assessment

 **Risk Description**
-Currently, there is inadequate management of assets.
-Additionally, Botium Toys does not have all of the proper controls in place and may not be fully compliant with U.S. and international regulations and standards.
+Botium Toys lacks adequate asset management and several essential security controls, placing it at risk of non-compliance with both U.S. and international standards.

 **Control Best Practices**
-The first of the five functions of the NIST CSF is *Identify*.
-Botium Toys will need to dedicate resources to identify assets so they can appropriately manage them.
-Additionally, they will need to classify existing assets and determine the impact of the loss of existing assets, including systems, on business continuity.
+In line with the NIST CSF’s *Identify* function, Botium Toys should classify all assets, evaluate their criticality, and determine the potential impact of their loss on business continuity.

 **Risk Score**
-On a scale of 1 to 10, the risk score is **8** (high) due to a lack of controls and adherence to compliance best practices.
+**8/10** – High risk, due to missing controls and incomplete compliance measures.

 **Additional Comments**
-The potential impact from the loss of an asset is rated as *medium* because the IT department does not know which assets would be at risk.
-The risk to assets or fines from governing bodies is *high* because Botium Toys does not have all necessary controls in place and is not fully adhering to compliance regulations that safeguard critical data.
+The potential impact from asset loss is considered *medium* because the IT department does not have a full inventory of at-risk assets.
+However, the risk of regulatory penalties or sensitive data exposure is *high* due to missing compliance safeguards.

-**Specific Findings:**
+**Specific Details:**
-- All employees currently have access to internally stored data and may be able to access cardholder data and customers’ PII/SPII.
+- All employees have access to internally stored data, including cardholder data and customers’ PII/SPII.
-- No encryption is used for customers’ credit card information accepted, processed, transmitted, and stored locally.
+- No encryption for stored or transmitted credit card data.
-- Access controls for least privilege and separation of duties are not implemented.
+- Least privilege and separation of duties not implemented.
-- IT department has ensured availability and integrated controls to maintain data integrity.
-- Firewall in place with well-defined security rules.
+- Data integrity controls in place; firewall properly configured.
-- Antivirus software installed and regularly monitored.
+- Antivirus software installed and monitored.
-- No intrusion detection system (IDS) implemented.
+- No intrusion detection system (IDS) deployed.
-- No disaster recovery plans or critical data backups in place.
+- No disaster recovery plan or critical data backups in place.
-- EU breach notification process established within 72 hours.
+- EU breach notification policy in place (72-hour requirement).
-- Privacy policies and procedures in place, enforced across IT and other staff.
+- Privacy policies and procedures are documented and enforced.
-- Existing password policy does not meet current complexity requirements.
+- Password policy exists but lacks strong complexity requirements.
-- No centralized password management system, leading to delays in password resets.
+- No centralized password management system.
-- Legacy systems monitored and maintained, but without a formal schedule or defined intervention process.
+- Legacy systems maintained without a formal schedule or procedures.
-- Physical premises have strong security measures: locks, CCTV, fire detection, and prevention systems.
+- Physical premises secured with locks, CCTV, and fire prevention systems.

 ---

 ## Conclusion
-This audit represents a critical step in ensuring Botium Toys is prepared to identify, mitigate, and manage cybersecurity risks.
-By addressing vulnerabilities, aligning operations with industry frameworks, and implementing stronger controls, the organization will reduce exposure to threats, protect its assets and customer data, and reinforce stakeholder trust.
-The findings and recommendations from this assessment will act as a roadmap for sustaining and continuously improving Botium Toys’ cybersecurity posture.
+This audit highlights significant risks in Botium Toys’ current security posture, primarily stemming from insufficient controls and non-compliance with established best practices.
+Immediate remediation is necessary to mitigate these risks, safeguard sensitive data, and ensure adherence to regulatory standards.
+The recommendations from this assessment should serve as a roadmap for continuous improvement and long-term cybersecurity resilience.

+---